Zoonosis: Use in vaccines

 The first vaccine against smallpox by Edward Jenner in 1800 was by infection of a zoonotic bovine virus which caused a disease called cowpox.
 Jenner had noticed that milkmaids were resistant to smallpox.
 Milkmaids contracted a milder version of the disease from infected cows that conferred cross immunity to the human disease.
 Jenner abstracted an infectious preparation of 'cowpox' and subsequently used it to inoculate persons against smallpox.
-As a result, smallpox has been eradicated globally, and mass vaccination against this disease ceased in 1981.
-There are a variety of vaccine varieties, including traditional inactivated pathogen vaccines, Subunit vaccines, live attenuated vaccines.
-There are also new vaccine technologies such as viral vector vaccines and DNA/RNA Vaccines, which includes the SARS-CoV-2 Coronavirus vaccines.
+As a result of vaccination, smallpox has been eradicated globally, and mass inoculation against this disease ceased in 1981.
+There are a variety of vaccine types, including traditional inactivated pathogen vaccines, subunit vaccines, live attenuated vaccines.
+There are also new vaccine technologies such as viral vector vaccines and DNA/RNA vaccines, which include many of the COVID-19 vaccines.